- Set your plan for facilitation early

 Use the Joined during extended enrolment email to show different level of facilitation

 This will go to learners who join, usually, after the peak of facilitation has ended.
-This is because an 'always available’ course may have an enrolment window of all-year, but we do not expect you to facilitate as normal for the same period.
+This is because an 'on demand’ course may have an enrolment window of up to 250 weeks but we do not expect you to facilitate as normal for the same period.
 Include messaging to learners that they can still benefit from commenting with each other, but ensure you mention that the course team will not be available during this time.

 Step content - leading to supported discussions

 Steps in your course may indicate that a member of the course team will respond, in any way, to one or more learner comments.
-With courses being made always available we recommend reviewing step content that specifically mentions such interactions and editing the content to how they may work over a longer period of time.
+With courses being made 'on demand' we recommend reviewing step content that specifically mentions such interactions and editing the content to how they may work over a longer period of time.

 Supported discussions example: question and answer steps